-Our Top Tips on Shopping for Sustainable Jewellery
+Top Tips on Shopping for Sustainable and Ethical Jewellery

 One of the best ways we can adopt a more sustainable approach to life is by changing our shopping habits.
 Whether that is shopping secondhand, buying goods made from recycled materials and supporting companies with ethical practises, prioritising a world with a circular economy is one of the many steps you can take to having a sustainable future.

-Of course, in the world of jewellery, there are many ways you can buy sustainable and ethical pieces.
+Of course, in the world of jewellery, there are many ways this can be avoided as you can buy ethical and sustainable jewellery.
 As an antique and vintage jewellery company based in Bristol (a city known for its green and eco-friendly credentials), we offer a sustainable and environmentally-friendly way to shop because we effectively sell second-hand and reworked pieces, each rich in their own history.

 In fact, our supervisor Kaja wrote a fabulous blog post on ethical jewellery a few years ago, exploring the ethical jewellery movement.